 - ? (question mark)

-When migrating Google Docs to OneDrive containing these unsupported characters, it could cause a failed file transfer – which will certainly be more than just an inconvenience during large scale, enterprise migration.
+When doing the Google to OneDrive migration, containing these unsupported characters could cause a failed file transfer.
+Which in turn will be more than just an inconvenience during large scale, enterprise migration.

 4. Maximum File Path Length

-While these differences may seem obvious to someone familiar with both platforms, they can cause major problems when not accounted for while migrating Google Docs to OneDrive.
+While these differences may seem obvious to someone familiar with both platforms, they can cause major problems when not accounted for during your Google to OneDrive migration.
 This is where a typical “lift-and-shift” approach will fall down, as reconciling many of these differences requires manual intervention.
-That could be thousands of hours depending on the volume of content in the migration project – and it could make a bi-directional synchronization nearly impossible.
+That could be thousands of hours depending on the volume of content in the migration project.
+What’s more, it could make a bi-directional synchronization nearly impossible.